C-L-Thomas/PryfynMeth/README.md

 | 2/20 (pass FDR)  | 2/20  | 2/20 |

 # Statistics
 To obtain the percentage of methylated sites, level of methylation and the coverage, you can use PryfynMeth_Statistics.py.
+The input folder (-i) can be your binomial test results, your filtered results, methylated sites results or shared CpG results (although the latter 2 won't give you measures as to how much of the unmethylated genome you're missing).

 ```
-python3 PryfynMeth_DSS_Prepare.py -i output_shared_sites -o DSS_folder
+python3 PryfynMeth_Statistics.py -i input_folder

 ```